 Elias Sports Bureau and the NFL have made the following official stat changes for NFL Week 11:

-League-wide there were more than 20 tackles and assists changes.
+League-wide there were about a dozen tackles and assists changes.

 Please let us know if you have any questions or comments via email or phone at 636-447-1170.